h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **max_models**: (AutoML) This option allows the user to specify the maximum number of models to build in an AutoML run.

--  **max_runtime_secs**: (XGBoost, AutoML) This option controls how long the AutoML run will execute.
+-  **max_runtime_secs**: (XGBoost, AutoML, IF) This option controls how long the AutoML run will execute.
 This value defaults to 3600 seconds.

 -  **base_model**: (Stacked Ensembles) Specify a list of models (or model IDs) that can be stacked together.
 Models must have been cross-validated (i.e. ``nfolds``>1 or ``fold_column`` was specified), they all must use the same cross-validation folds, and ``keep_cross_validation_predictions`` must have been set to True.
 One way to guarantee identical folds across base models is to set ``fold_assignment = "Modulo"`` in all the base models.
 It is also possible to get identical folds by setting ``fold_assignment = "Random"`` when the same seed is used in all base models.